Docker Deployment

 Data Persistence

-sessions/- Per-agent conversation history (SQLite)learning/- Per-agent Agno Learning state (SQLite, persistent across restarts)chroma/- ChromaDB vector store for agent/team memoriesknowledge_db/- Knowledge base vector storesculture/- Shared culture statetracking/- Response tracking to avoid duplicatescredentials/- Synchronized secrets from.envlogs/- Application logsmatrix_state.yaml- Matrix connection stateencryption_keys/- Matrix E2EE keys (if enabled)
+agents/*/sessions/andteams/*/sessions/- Conversation history (SQLite), optionally rooted atMINDROOM_SESSION_STORAGE_PATHlearning/- Per-agent Agno Learning state (SQLite, persistent across restarts)chroma/- ChromaDB vector store for agent/team memoriesknowledge_db/- Knowledge base vector storesculture/- Shared culture statetracking/- Durable response, callback-obligation, and lifecycle-hook state used to prevent duplicate work across restartscredentials/- Synchronized secrets from.envlogs/- Application logsmatrix_state.yaml- Matrix connection stateencryption_keys/- Matrix E2EE keys (if enabled)

 Sandbox Proxy Isolation